 Chemical burns are one of the most common burn hazards in the workplace, but they can also happen at any place, at any time.
 You might not realize how many chemicals you come in contact with on a regular basis that could pose a potential risk as well.

 A chemical burn occurs when your skin or eyes come in contact with acidic or alkaline chemicals.
 Burns can also occur when someone inhales or eats these substances.

-To better understand chemical burns, we sought the expertise of Lyndsay Deeter, MD, a burn surgeon and the director of the Western States Burn Center at North Colorado Medical Center.
+To better understand chemical burns, we sought the expertise of Lourdes Castanon, MD, a burn care specialist at Banner - University Medical Center Tucson.

 Common Causes of Chemical Burns

 Some of the most common products you might come in contact with at home, work and outside of the home may include: